ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ## Configure Access to IBM Cloud

-Terraform requires the IBM Cloud credentials to access IBM Cloud Classics, we choose to set the credentials in environment variables and - optionally and recommended - in your own `credentials.sh` file.
+Terraform requires the IBM Cloud credentials to access IBM Cloud.
+The credentials can be set using environment variables or - optionally and recommended - in your own `credentials.sh` file.

 ### Create an IBM Cloud API Key